 I’m amazed by how much people know.
 Forget books and recipes.
-People just know things here.
+People just know things here in this corner of East Sussex.
 Like a silkworm’s food of choice is the white mulberry tree, and birds like eating elderberries; they take them back to their nests and drop the seeds, which is why you get elderberry bushes growing out of the guttering.
 I know now about sea frets and the right time for mackerel (July, August) and that sprats, the little pewter fish we eat most nights, are also known as the cousin of the herring.
-That there is sea beat and sea buckthorn and sea kale there for the picking, all along this coastline.
+That there is sea beet and sea buckthorn and sea kale there for the picking, all along this coastline.
 And spinach frothing over the headland.

 The people I was speaking to make no claims for themselves as cooks.
 They might have a garden, and they go for long walks.
 They live by the sea.
 It’s a casual knowledge, worn lightly.
 And there I am, drowning in books, wading through endless crumble toppings, and swotting up on the history of the damson.
 I generally have about three recipe books on the go, and a novel by some depressed award-winner who invariably lives in Cambridge.

 This is the time for sprats, just small enough to grill a shoal of them and they take the simplest treatment: rock salt and lemon.
 In mackerel season, the sprats and the whitebait throw themselves out of the water to escape being eaten, and the gulls, while the fish are briefly airborne, take little nips out of their flesh.
 Either way they’re doomed.
 It seems an exercise in pure pathos; escaping one tyranny, to be ensnared by another.
-Often you see the little fish flying above the sea’s surface, skittering over it like birds, desperate to get away.
+Often you see the little fish flying above the sea’s surface, skittering over it like birds.

 I played around with beheading my sprats as you can see from the different presentations here; however, I do think it’s a shame to waste any part of such a small fish.
 Delia Smith gives a handy tip down below for gutting if that’s the way you want to go, but again I’m not sure this is strictly necessary.
 There is something delectable about guzzling a sprat whole and crispy and silvery, down in one.